 Add the dry ingredients to the bowl of your food processor – the flour, oats, sugar, baking powder, baking soda, cinnamon, and salt.
 With the cover firmly attached and lid on, process for about 30 seconds until the oats are essentially flour.

 Wait not just until the bubbles on the pancakes have appeared but until they have popped before flipping your pancakes.
-My best successes with the oatmeal pancakes come when I slide the spatula under the pancakes and loosen all the pancake before flipping.
+My best successes with the oatmeal pancakes come when I slide the spatula under the pancakes on all sides and loosen the whole pancake before flipping.

 - 1 c flour